manzab/crud-app-using-mariadb/README.md

 ## Launch

 1. Import sprint2.sql file to your MySQL Workbench
-2. Open index.php on localhost with AMPPS software.
+2. Open index.php on local server with AMPPS software.